canonical/k8s-snap/docs/src/capi/howto/rollout-upgrades.md

 kubectl edit ck8scontrolplane c1-control-plane
 ```

-Replace the `spec.version` field with the desired Kubernetes version.
+Replace the `spec.version` field with the new Kubernetes version.

 ```yaml
 spec:
   version: v1.30.3
 ```

-Save and exit the editor.
+Please safe your changes.

-## Monitor the upgrade process
+## Monitor the control plane upgrade

-CAPI will handle the rolling upgrade of control plane nodes.
+Watch CAPI handle the rolling upgrade of control plane nodes, by running the following command:
-You can watch the progress with

 ```
 kubectl get ck8scontrolplane c1-control-plane -w
 ```

-Inspect the current machines with
+To inspect the current machines, execute:

 ```
 kubectl --kubeconfig c1-kubeconfig.yaml get nodes -o wide
 ```

-The machines will be replaces one after each other until all machines run on
+The machines will be replaced in turn until all machines run on
 the desired version.

-## Update the MachineDeployment resource
+## Update the Worker nodes

 After upgrading the control plane, proceed with upgrading the worker nodes
-in a similar fashion by updating the `MachineDeployment` resource.
+by updating the `MachineDeployment` resource.
 For
 instance, we will be updating the `c1-worker-md`.

 ```
 kubectl edit machinedeployment c1-worker-md
 ```

-Update the `spec.template.spec.version` field with the desired
+Update the `spec.template.spec.version` field with the new
 Kubernetes version.

 ```yaml